josejrrosas/README_generator/README.md

 ## Installation

+In the terminal,

-Use npm i to install all dependencies.
+run npm install

+and then run node index.js.

 ## Usage

-This application will create a README.md according to the information you enter.
+This application can be used to make README.md

 ## License